alghaibb/project1-grp3/README.md

 ## Description

-Project1-grp3 and is hosted on GitHub.
-It contains the code for Project One by Group 3.
+<b>Food Haven</b> is hosted on GitHub.
+It contains the code for <b>Project One by Group 3</b>.
 The purpose of our application, is a recipies search engine.
 It can filter by multiple cuisine types and requires a key word in the search engine.
 It was built simply to cater to a wide range of audiences all over the world.
 The project is a web application that allows users to search for recipes based on word search, filters, stores the previous search to local storage, to then be displayed on the next visit to the website and content on the page can be translated to over 100 languages.

-The repository contains an index.html file, CSS, and JavaScript code required to run the application.

 ## User Story